publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Changed:
+* Updated the label for the setting field "Allow 'following' on these post types" to make it clear;
+* Updated the placeholder for the "Email from" field to display the default values instead of a static label;

 = [1.8.0] - 2017-10-26 =

 * Fixed: